Joint-tenancy / TIC deed + agreement

 Parties

-This Engagement Letter is between Johnson Legal d/b/a Bluegrass Cornerstone (“the Firm”) and the Client identified at signing (“Client”).
+This Engagement Letter is between Johnson Legal PLLC d/b/a Bluegrass Cornerstone (“the Firm”) and the Client identified at signing (“Client”).
 The Firm’s supervising attorney is Elton Johnson, admitted to practice law in Kentucky.

 Disclosure of the attorney-supervised intake system